-We review for impairment our vessels held and used whenever events or changes in circumstances (such as vessel market values, vessel sales and purchases, business plans and overall market conditions) indicate that the carrying amount of the assets may not be recoverable.
+We review for impairment our vessels held for use whenever events or changes in circumstances (such as vessel market values, vessel sales and purchases, business plans and overall market conditions) indicate that the carrying amount of the assets may not be recoverable.
 If we identify indication for impairment for a vessel, we determine undiscounted projected net operating cash flows for each vessel and compare it to the vessel carrying value.
 When the estimate of undiscounted cash flows, excluding interest charges, expected to be generated by the use of the asset is less than its carrying amount, we evaluate the asset for an impairment loss.
 In the event that impairment occurred, we would determine the fair value of the related asset and we record a charge to operations calculated by comparing the asset's carrying value to the estimated fair market value.
 We estimate fair market value primarily through the use of third party valuations performed on an individual vessel basis.

 The carrying values of the Company's vessels may not represent their fair market value at any point in time since the market prices of second-hand vessels tend to fluctuate with changes in charter rates and the cost of newbuildings.
-The Company determines the rates to be used in its impairment analysis based on the prevailing market charter rates for the first two years and on inflation-unadjusted historical average rates, typically a 10-year to 15-year average to include complete cycles, from year three onwards.
+The Company determines the rates to be used in its impairment analysis based on the prevailing market charter rates for the first two years and on inflation-unadjusted historical average rates, from year three onwards.

+The Company calculates the historical average rates over a 15-year period for 2016 and a 16-year period for 2017, which both start in 2002 and take into account complete market cycles, and which provide a more representative reference for the long term rates.
 These rates are used for the period a vessel is not under a charter contract; if there is a contract, the charter rate of the contract is used for the period of the contract.

+Our impairment test exercise is highly sensitive on variances in the time charter rates and vessel operating costs; it also requires assumptions for :

+- the effective fleet utilization rate;

+- estimated scrap values;

-Our impairment test exercise is highly sensitive on variances in the time charter rates and vessel operating costs; it also requires assumptions for the effective fleet utilization rate, estimated scrap values, future drydocking costs and probabilities of sale for each vessel.
-Our estimates for the time charter rates are based on market information available for future rates (based on the length of charters that can be secured at the time of the analysis, generally, one to two years).
+- future drydocking costs; and

+- probabilities of sale for each vessel.

+Our estimates for the time charter rates for the first two years are based on market information available for future rates (based on the length of charters that can be secured at the time of the analysis, generally, one to two years).
 Vessel utilization estimates are based on the status of each vessel at the time of the assessment and the Company's past experience in finding employment for its vessels at comparable market conditions.
-Cost estimates, like drydocking and operating costs, have been based on the Company's data for its own vessels; past estimates for such costs have generally been very close to the actual levels observed.
+Cost estimates, like drydocking and operating costs, are based on the Company's data for its own vessels; past estimates for such costs have generally been very close to the actual levels observed.
 Overall, the assumptions are based on historical trends as well as future expectations.
 Although management believes that the assumptions used to evaluate potential impairment are reasonable and appropriate, such assumptions are highly subjective.
-Our impairment test for the year ended December 31, 2016 identified nine of our vessels with indication for impairment.
+Our impairment test for the year ended December 31, 2017 identified four of our vessels with indication for impairment as presented in the following table.
 For these vessels, we performed our impairment analysis which indicated no impairment.
-Furthermore, we performed sensitivity analysis for the charter rates and operating cost assumptions (which are the inputs most sensitive to variations) allowing for variances of up to 10% without registering impairment indication.
+Furthermore, we performed sensitivity analysis for the charter rates and operating cost assumptions (which are the inputs most sensitive to variations) allowing for variances of up to 10% without an impairment indication.